AmitGini/OS_Project/README.md

 The `MSTFactory` class provides a method to create MST strategy objects based on the specified algorithm type.

-### RequestService

-The `RequestService` class is an abstract base class for handling client requests.
-It provides methods to create/modify graphs, compute MST, and send messages to clients.

-### TaskQueue

-The `TaskQueue` class implements a task queue for the Active Object pattern.
-It provides methods to enqueue and execute tasks.

-### ActiveObjectDP
+### ActiveObject

-The `ActiveObjectDP` class implements the Active Object pattern.
+The `ActiveObject` class implements the Active Object pattern.
 It manages a task queue and a worker thread to process tasks asynchronously.

-### PipeDP
+### Pipeline

-The `PipeDP` class implements a pipeline of Active Objects.
-It sets up a series of stages, each represented by an `ActiveObjectDP`, and connects them to form a pipeline.
+The `Pipeline` class implements a pipeline of Active Objects.
+It sets up a series of stages, each represented by an `ActiveObject`, and connects them to form a pipeline.

-### LeaderFollowerDP
+### LeaderFollower

-The `LeaderFollowerDP` class implements the Leader-Follower thread pool pattern.
+The `LeaderFollower` class implements the Leader-Follower thread pool pattern.
 It manages a pool of threads to handle client requests and execute tasks.

 ### Server

-The `Server` class handles client connections and delegates request processing to the appropriate design pattern (PipeDP or LeaderFollowerDP).
+The `Server` class handles client connections and delegates request processing to the appropriate design pattern (Pipeline or LeaderFollower).

 ## License